 I’ve written about lanterns before and I’ll say it again.
 Outdoor lanterns are a great investment for any size front porch or stairs.
 They illuminate the area in a perfectly soft way.
 Use a variety of different lantern styles and shapes to provide an eclectic look.
 Or, stick with one color or style that you really love.
 Frontgate is calling lanterns a front porch patio fix!
 Either way, lanterns are a curb appeal game changer.

 Fire Table, Fire Pit, Fire Bowl.

 If you’re looking to cover your existing porch or patio, a metal awning is the perfect choice.
 Metal is a material that lasts forever and is 100% recyclable/ sustainable.
 That said, when looking to put a roof over your porch, a metal awning will add protection as well as update your curb appeal.
-For more about the pros and cons of a metal roof or awning, click here.
+Learn more about the pros and cons of a metal roof or awning here.